 - How much IT project managers can earn: The BLS reports that the average salary for IT managers nationwide is $162,930 per year ($78.33 per hour).* This reflects an upper-level IT project management salary.

 - Job description: In the healthcare sector, project managers will oversee anything from hospital construction projects to the implementation of new healthcare IT systems.
 They may also direct or consult on clinical projects, including pharmaceutical research.

 - Where they work: The U.S. Bureau of Labor Statistics (BLS) does not track healthcare project management roles separately, but health and medical services managers of all kinds tend to work most often in hospitals, physicians’ offices, and residential care facilities.

-- Healthcare manager job outlook: The BLS projects jobs for health and medical services managers overall are projected to grow by 18% nationally over the 2018-2028 period, adding an additional 71,600 job openings.
+- Healthcare manager job outlook: The BLS projects jobs for health and medical services managers overall are projected to grow by 32% nationally over the 2020-2030, far exceeding the national average.

-- How much health and medical services managers can earn: The BLS reports that the average salary for healthcare managers nationwide, including healthcare project managers, was $113,730 per year ($54.68) as of May 2018.*
+- How much health and medical services managers can earn: The BLS reports that the average salary for healthcare managers nationwide, including healthcare project managers, is $119,840 per year ($57.61 per hour).*

 Global demand for project manager jobs

 The largest professional organization dedicated to project management is the Project Management Institute® (PMI).
 PMI’s 2017 report, Project Management Job Growth and Talent Gap 2017–2027 found that demand for project-related workers could grow by as much as 33% globally over the 2017-2027 period.
 Much of that growth will happen in developing economies like China and India, but growth in the U.S. is also projected to be strong.